josipnigojevic/AgilnoUvodniZadatak/docker_setup.md

 Inside the container, your project files will be located in /app.

 ## 3. Execute the Spark Job
-From inside the running container, navigate to the source directory and run:
+From inside the running container run:

 ```
 spark-submit src/main.py